 Anti-inflammatory effects

-Vitamin E is known as an anti-inflammatory agent in the skin.1 It has the ability to reduce skin swelling, skin thickness, and various types of inflammation in the skin.1 There have also been many reports that have shown that Vitamin E has been successful in treating inflammatory skin conditions, either alone or alongside vitamin C or vitamin D.1
+Vitamin E is also known for its anti-inflammatory properties in the skin.1 It has the ability to reduce skin swelling, skin thickness, and various types of inflammation in the skin.1 There have also been many reports that have shown that Vitamin E has been successful in treating inflammatory skin conditions, either alone or alongside vitamin C or vitamin D.1

 - Michels, A.J.
 (2012).
 Vitamin E and Skin Health.
 Retrieved from http://lpi.oregonstate.edu/mic/health-disease/skin-health/vitamin-E.